blissmat/vulnwatcher/README.md

 * `internet-connected devices`
 * `zero-day`

-These keywords were chosen to align with the focus of the Vulnerability Researcher role at runZero, particularly in understanding how vulnerabilities are found, how they are exploited, the methods attackers use, the types of assets involved, and the importance of emerging threats.
+These keywords were chosen to align with key areas of interest within vulnerability research, including the methods of finding vulnerabilities, how they are leveraged by attackers, common attack pathways, the security of networked devices, and emerging, critical threats.

 ## Next Steps and Potential Enhancements